chrrrisw/trove-js/README.md

 ## If you just want to use the library in your webpage
 1. Get a Trove API key: [see here](#getting_key)
-2. Download dist/trove-api.js
+2. Download dist/trove-api.js or dist/trove-api.min.js
 3. Include it in your web page
 4. Use it

 ## Developing the library

+Source files are in `src`, concatenated and minified distribution files are in `dist`.

-You'll need node/npm and grunt-cli installed.
+You'll need `npm` and `grunt-cli` installed to generate the distribution files.

 Clone this repository, and go to the directory created.
 Type: